-On behalf of all connected with the parade, I want to offer a very special welcome to the 2015 Grand Marshal, Phil Murphy.
-(To see his many accomplishments please go to the Grand Marshal tab)
+On behalf of all connected with the parade, I want to offer a very special thank you to the 2015 Grand Marshal, Phil Murphy.
+(To read his many accomplishments please view the Grand Marshal page.)

 This year’s parade promises to be our best yet with more than 15 bands, floats, active military & veteran’s groups, Irish Step Dancers, antique cars, scouting organizations, non-profit clubs and organizations, novelty acts, and area business and civic groups and a few great surprises.

 The registration tab will open on Tuesday, December 15th, 2015 and close on Monday, February 15th, 2016.
 Space is limited and we encourage all groups to sign-up early on our website www.rumsonstpatricksdayparade.org.
 We’ve changed the application to make it more user-friendly and easier to register.
 It will walk you through all the steps — sign-up, directions to the parade, the parade route and requirements of all groups.
 All registrations must be done ONLINE and will not be handled by phone, mail or in person.